trilamsr/scalable-ai-chat-with-temporal/README.md

 - Receives all messages from the server
 - Can send messages independently
 - Shows real-time user presence and typing indicators
+- Receives AI streaming responses in real-time

+### AI Assistant

+The AI assistant is powered by OpenAI and responds to every message automatically:
+- **Streaming Responses**: See AI responses character by character as they're generated
+- **Context Aware**: Uses recent chat history for better responses
+- **Smart Input Blocking**: Input is disabled while AI is generating to prevent interruptions
+- **Reconnection Support**: Join a room mid-generation and see the AI continuing to respond
+- **Multi-Room Support**: Each chat room has independent AI streaming sessions

 ## Environment Variables